atsushieno/android-ci-package-installer/README.md

 ## Licenses

-Android-CI-Package-Installer and AAP APK Installer are licensed under the MIT license.
+Android-CI-Package-Installer and AAP APK Installer are distributed under the MIT license.

 Android-CI-Package-Installer heavily depends on [GitHub API for Java](https://github-api.kohsuke.org/) by Kohsuke Kawaguchi and other contributors.
 It is distributed under the MIT license.